MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 You're a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
 You're responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
 To query log data, you use the Kusto Query Language (KQL).

->**Note:** Per Microsoft's *Secure Future Initiative* (SFI), any information that could be considered *Personally Identifiable Information* (PII), such as locations, usernames, IP addresses, resource IDs etc.. have been from the LA Demo tables such as *SigninLogs*.
+>**Note:** Per Microsoft's *Secure Future Initiative* (SFI), any information that could be considered *Personally Identifiable Information* (PII), such as locations, usernames, IP addresses, resource IDs etc.. have been removed from the LA Demo tables such as *SigninLogs*.
 This may produce *No results were found* messages for some queries.

 >**Important:** This lab involves entering many KQL scripts into Microsoft Sentinel.
 The scripts were provided in a file at the beginning of this lab.
 An alternate location to download them is:  <https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles>